inspec/inspec-aws/docs/resources/aws_application_autoscaling_scaling_policies.md

 The namespace of the AWS service that provides the resource, or a custom-resource.

-For additional information, see the [AWS ApplicationAutoScaling ScalingPolicy documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalingpolicy.html).
+For additional information, see the [AWS documentation on the `AWS::ApplicationAutoScaling::ScalingPolicy` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalingpolicy.html).

 ## Properties